Atharva-Shinde/web-service-gin/Readme.md

 - GET:
     - The `curl localhost:8080/covers` fetches data of the covers in JSON format,or you can view the JSON output on your browser through: `localhost:8080/covers`
-    - `curl http:localhost:8080/covers/id` fetches the cover with the assigned id.
 ### Output
 ```
 [